troglobit/pimd/README.md

 ## Troubleshooting Checklist

-1. Check the TTL of incoming multicast
+1. Check the TTL of incoming multicast.
 Remember, the TTL of the multicast stream must be >1 to be routed.
+Or rather, `>` than then `ttl-threshold` of the inbound `phyint`

+2. If you see `Permission denied` in your logs, you are most likely having firewall, or SELinux, problems

+3. For PIM-SM, make sure you have a Rendezvous-Point (RP) in your network.
+Check `rp-candidate` (CRP) and `bsr-candidate` (CBSR) settings in your `pimd.conf`, or `rp-address` if you prefer the static RP approach

-2. Check the Linux `rp_filter` setting
-   Many Linux systems have the 'strict' setting enabled, which can cause problems in some setups.
+4. Check the Linux `rp_filter` setting.
+Many Linux systems have the "strict" setting enabled, "loose" can work but may cause problems in some setups.
+We recommend disabling it entirely

-3. Check the underlying unicast routing table
-   PIM is protocol *independent* so you must have a unicast route in both directions for `pimd` to work.
-Use `ping` to verify connectivitiy between multicast sender and receiver.
+5. PIM is protocol *independent* so you must have unicast routeing in place already for `pimd` to work.
+Use `ping` to verify connectivity between multicast sender and receiver

 Monitoring